My Counseling Specialties

 Outside of counseling…

-I enjoy spending time with my wife (who is an awesome Industrial Engineer), 5-year-old son (who is sweet and extremely energetic), and 12-year-old dog (who is sweet extremely low-energy, as you'll be able to see in the office).
-I love listening to music and performing, obstacle course racing, ultra endurance running, writing, and football.
+I enjoy spending time with my own kids and as many dogs as I can.
+I love listening to music and performing, writing, reading, volunteering, and watching football.
 Growing up in Middle Tennessee, I’ve seen this area change a lot.
 I remember when Franklin was small and the Cool Springs Galleria Mall was in the middle of a field.
 It’s been great to see the area grow and become filled with people from all over the country (and world).
 I’m happy to still be here after so many years.

 My education includes a B.S. in Psychology from MTSU, as well as an M.Ed. in Mental Health Counseling from MTSU, in a CACREP accredited program.
 My experience includes working for a community mental health agency as a school-based therapist in both Davidson and Maury Counties for nearly 4 school years, followed by operating my private practice since January of 2015.
 I have been licensed by the State of Tennessee as a Licensed Professional Counselor w/ Mental Health Service Provider designation since 2014.